BrenoFariasdaSilva/Worked-Example-Miner/Gemini/README.md

 6. **Perform Multiple Runs:**
    - Executes the process `RUNS` times to engage with the model using parallel execution, where each run starts a chat session and sends a message requesting the analysis of the provided CSV data.
+   - Implements a retry mechanism with exponential backoff in case of server errors.
    - Each response is collected and the similarity between all responses is computed to assess consistency.

 7. **Print and Save Outputs:**